lero4kaa/Factors_influencing_GDP/README.md

-# Factors_influencing_GDP
+# Influence of people's values on the GDP growth
-This is my econometrics project on determining what people's values can influence GDP growth.
-At first I used Robert Barro's model for determining significant variables, that affected GDP growth in 2015-2019.
+The aim of this project is to check whether people's values have impact on the economic growth of the country.
+At first I used modified version of Robert Barro's model to determine significant variables, that affected GDP growth in 2015-2019.
+Then variables corresponding to different people's values were added to the model.
+Check out more in results.pdf.